roadrunner-server/docs/intro/about.md

 its utilization of plugins.
 Developed in Go, RoadRunner operates by running your application in the form of workers, where each worker represents an individual process, ensuring isolation and independence in their operation.

-It is designed to be like a central processor for PHP applications, helping developers create faster, more responsive and robust applications with ease.
+It is designed to be a central processor for PHP applications, helping developers create faster, more responsive, and robust applications with ease.

 ![image](https://user-images.githubusercontent.com/773481/235296092-2f82643b-7822-4649-952a-0529efa3af88.png)

-## How it works?
+## How it works

 RoadRunner efficiently manages a collection of PHP processes, referred to as workers, and routes incoming requests from various plugins to these workers.
 This communication is done through